SirGenkii/NBA_Predictor/roadmap.md

 5. **Dataset entrypoints**
    - Provide both a CLI (`python -m src.datasets.build --build-from-bronze ...`) and a companion notebook (`06_build_datasets.ipynb`) so data builds can run outside of legacy notebooks while staying user-friendly.
    - The CLI/notebook should rely on a shared `src/datasets/bronze.py` assembler that converts the latest `games`/`boxscores` CSVs into match-level rows (two per game) with odds + top-player features before handing off to the silver/gold builders.
+6. **Player availability & pace integrity**
+   - Replace current `has_absent` / `top_player_absent` columns (post-match) with leak-safe rolling stats (e.g., `% of last 5 games with ≥1 top player absent`, `rolling top-player availability rate`).
+   - Audit the bronze assembler so point-related columns use historical data only and remain populated when passing to silver/gold.

 ---